 How to Increase Your Consulting Fee Rates

-Increasing your consulting fee rates is unnerving.
+Increasing your consulting fees and rates is unnerving.
 To do it right you must build a business platform that has authority and recognition, and have confidence of knowing your own value.
 Here is what you need to know if you want to increase your rates

 In researching her book, “The Million-Dollar, One-Person Business,” Elaine Pofeldt interviewed independent solo professionals to learn the differences between average and high earners.